andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/02-audition.md

 "Oh my god, are you serious?
 How did you hear about this?"

-Before I can reply Mark rounds us up to explain a couple more maneuvers: the Sally - a jaunty, carefree frolic of a strut that's so fun to do you can't help but smile.
+Before I can reply Mark rounds us up to explain a couple more maneuvers: the Shirley - a jaunty, carefree frolic of a strut that's so fun to do you can't help but smile.
 The Lewiston - a stiff, lumbering gait that reminds me of a wrestling coach.